 Navigating the Deeper Life is Brent T.'s book-length account of his own spiritual journey.

-Fully Committed describes what it is like to be fully committed in the Assembly.
-Written by Brent T.
+Brent T. wrote about what it was like to be fully committed in the Assembly.

 Steve Irons tells how the Irons family left the Geftakys ministry in the Spring of 1990.
 In About Us there is a bit about their life after they left.
 In January, 2003, Steve posted a message of sorrow for his part in causing the pain in so many lives.

 Scott McC. posted a poignant description on the Assembly bulletin board of what it was like to be an Assembly kid.
 An adaptation of his post is republished here with his permission.

 Jason Farlow writes about what it was like growing up in the Tuscola Assembly.
 He is very aware of how he developed a double life early on, to conform outwardly to Assembly expectations while clandestinely having a secret life that broke the rules.

 Brad Mathias posted some brief comments on the Assembly bulletin board, which are included here with his permission.
 He shares some behind-the-scenes insights into the 1985 crisis in the Tuscola Assembly, IL.

 An anonymous former AK wrote about her experience of thinking independently in the Assembly.
 It did not go well, but she is now free in Christ.

 Eulaha L. tells the story of her nine-year Assembly sojourn.
 She shows very clearly how her natural personality was gradually changed into what was approved of by the Assembly, with devastating results.

 An anonymous contribution enumerates how normal human longings and aspirations were thwarted in the assembly experience.

 Dan N. (not the former Leading Brother in Fullerton) described how he almost got caught in the Assembly system.

 This writer observes how the Assembly stole the rite of passage into manhood for some men.

 Garth related his experiences in the Lombard Assembly, IL.

 Dave Sable reflected on the last conversations he had with his dad.

 Kevin W. shared his story.
 He writes, "I was a boy without a man in the home and was an easy victim."